Tutorial - Integrate Dynamo

 update_model

-in the example above refers to the "dynamo" command.
-This command should also be specified in the configuration file on the server, located in the same directory as the worker.
-For more information on how to configure the server, refer to next chapter - Processing the geometry, the .json file can be obtained with the
+in the example above refers to the "dynamo" command in the configuration file of the worker.
+For more information on how to configure the worker, refer to next section. - Processing the geometry, the .json file can be obtained with the

 get_ouput_file